 You may only submit one application for this grant under this call.
-You may also apply for an undirected project grant within medicine and health at the same time as for employment as a half-time researcher, and you may apply for the same or for different project ideas.
-If both applications are successful, you must choose between the grants, however.
-If the project grant award is for more than 1 000 000 SEK per year, this higher amount will be part of your grant for employment as a half-time researcher during the first 3-year period, if you choose this grant.
+You may apply for an undirected project grant within medicine and health at the same time as for a half-time research position, and you may apply for the same or for different project ideas.
+If both applications are successful, you must choose between the grants.
+If the project grant award is for more than 1 000 000 SEK per year, this higher amount will be part of your grant for half-time research position during the first 3-year period, if you choose this grant.

 Other restrictions on the grants you may apply for during the same year are shown in the table below.

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your grant in the “Approval of terms and conditions” you received from the Swedish Research Council.